shynuu/trunks/README.md

 ### Quality of Service (QoS)

 You can activate the QoS with the option `--qos`.
-Basically the traffic coming in and out of trunks with the DSCP PHB EF (0x2e) and PHB VA (0x2c) will be processed in a dedicated HTB.
+Basically the traffic coming in and out of trunks with the PHB EF (DSCP 0x2e) and PHB VA (DSCP 0x2c) will be processed in a dedicated HTB.
 This HTB has the highest priority value and has a 1 Mbit/s bandwidth reserved.

 ## Docker